 In most cases, the eyepiece field diaphragm opening diameter determines the view field size.
 The field size in the specimen plane is then defined as the field number divided by the magnification of the objective:

 If an auxiliary lens is inserted between the objective and eyepiece, the magnification factor of this lens should also be employed in the equation by multiplication with the objective magnification (prior to the division operation).
 Although the field number is usually limited by the magnification and field diaphragm (stop) size of the eyepiece, there is clearly a limit that is also imposed by the design of the objective lens system.
 In early microscope objectives, the maximum usable field diameter tended to be about 18 millimeters or considerably less, but with modern plan apochromats and other specialized flat-field objectives, the maximum usable field can sometimes exceed 26 millimeters.
+Correspondingly, the field of view through microscope camera ports has risen in step with larger objective field numbers and larger camera sensors.
+The Nikon Eclipse Ti2 inverted microscope in particular offers a 25mm field of view through the camera ports.

 Kenneth R. Spring - Scientific Consultant, Lusby, Maryland, 20657.